 You can also take a virtual campus tour to get a sense of what University of California, Irvine and Irvine are like without leaving home.

 First-Year Applications are Due

-The deadline for Fall first-year applications to UCI is Nov 30.
+The deadline for Fall first-year applications to UC Irvine is Nov 30.

 Check the school website for more information about deadlines for specific programs or special admissions programs

 Math SAT Range